joerx/vagrant-lampp/Readme.md

 For convenience, Puppet configures the default VHost for Apache2 to point to the project root directory and creates a MySQL database.

-The box is using Ubuntu 12.04 Server (Precise) 32bit as base box.
+The box is using Ubuntu 12.04 Server (Precise) x64 as base box.

 Preconditions
 -------------

- * Vagrant 1.2.7 (Not tested on different version)
+ * Vagrant (Tested on different version 1.2.7, 1.5.1)
  * VirtualBox

 Usage